 Comprehensive education and communication help patients learn to manage themselves when caregivers aren’t there.
 This empowers patients to regain and retain their level of independence.

 Home care rehabilitation staff members execute a comprehensive assessment of each patient’s needs and home environment to create an individualized care plan with instructions on a home exercise plan.
 Patients’ living environments are assessed and staff may make recommendations to minimize fall risk.

-Physical Therapist and Co-Rehab Manager, Potomac Home Health Care
+Physical Therapist, Potomac Home Health Care

 “The best part of my job as a physical therapist is taking care of the patients and helping them reach their highest potential.
 My first visit in the home is a thorough evaluation to ensure that every aspect of care is covered: an in-depth home safety assessment, an evaluation of the patient’s functional mobility, strength and balance, pain and edema management, durable medical equipment needs, and an evaluation of any applicable surgical site or wound care.
 I can then apply exactly what each patient needs based on his or her environment and develop a personalized home exercise program.
 I always ask my patients what their goals are and then work with them to problem-solve, improve their functional status, and help them to feel the best they possibly can.